seb-eis/Mocassin/docs/userguide-md/preface.md

 - Custom attempt rates for each symmetry reduced migration event in KMC
 - ...

-In combination with a job template system that allows to define an build simulations databases containing thousands of simulations in quickly and allowing direct modelling of interactions with data from first principles energy calculations, Mocassin especially targets use for large parameter studies of common variation parameters, such as doping fractions or temperature, or material screenings on HPC computing clusters where molecular dynamics simulations are either too expensive or proper potential sets are not available pPlease refer to one of the affiliated publications for example use cases:
+In combination with a job template system that allows to define an build simulations databases containing thousands of simulations in quickly and allowing direct modelling of interactions with data from first principles energy calculations, Mocassin especially targets use for large parameter studies of common variation parameters, such as doping fractions or temperature, or material screenings on HPC computing clusters where molecular dynamics simulations are either too expensive or proper potential sets are not available please refer to one of the affiliated publications for example use cases:
 - http://dx.doi.org/10.1002/jcc.26418 (Original release paper)

+## License and legal disclaimer

+Mocassin is distributed as free software under the MIT license without any warranties.
+The original copyright of the source code lies with Forschungszentrum Jülich GmbH Germany.

+The original authors request that any use of Mocassin in scientific publications acknowledges the work of the original authors by an appropriate citation of http://dx.doi.org/10.1002/jcc.26418 without abbreviated author names.